potatolain/gameboy-bootstrap/FAQ.md

 yourself mainly looking at the Graphics and Joypad sections.
 It is not to be overlooked.

 Finally, know that GBDK can be buggy.
 There is a chance you will find situations that defy logic when compiling your game.
 I have heard tell of greater than/equal to signs not properly matching numbers, for example.
+I have also seen a case where multiplying 1 by 32 (or bit shifting with the << operator) resulted in 64.
+(Workaround was to shift by 4, then by 1.)
 Unfortunately, I don't have any great advice for what to do in these situations - just be aware that it is possible that the problem is with the compiler, not with your code.

 ## Seriously, why Windows?